hfujita/pulseaudio-raop2/index.md

+# News!

+pulseaudio-raop2 has been merged to upstream and released with [PulseAudio 11.0](https://www.freedesktop.org/wiki/Software/PulseAudio/Notes/11.0/).
+Big thanks to people who worked hard to make this happen.
+Please use the upstream version later or equal to 11.0 for this feature.

+For this reason, it is recommended that any questions or bug report related to raop are sent to [pulseaudio-discuss mailing list](https://lists.freedesktop.org/mailman/listinfo/pulseaudio-discuss).

+Following contents are preserved for reference purposes only.
+They may contain obsolete information.

 # What is this?

 This is an ongoing effort to make it possible to stream musics from [PulseAudio](http://www.freedesktop.org/wiki/Software/PulseAudio/) to recent AirPlay-capable devices (e.g. Apple TV, AV receivers).